5 reasons why traveler satisfaction is the key to a successful travel program

 By focusing on traveler satisfaction first and foremost, travel compliance follows easily.
 Travelers want to know clear limits on travel, such as max cost per night for a hotel in London or max cost per international flight.
 Better believe that they want to know how to get reimbursed when necessary.

 One smart strategy is to create a quick video course on how your company manages travel.
-Use a corporate training platform like or .
+Use a corporate training platform like Zunos or Docebo.
 Before you start creating content, just remember to make the mindset shift first: If you give employees the guidelines they need and the tools they want, travel compliance will be easy.

 3) A culture of trust pays off

-said that lack of trust is a major threat to organizational growth.
+Over 50% of CEOs from PWC’s 2016 Global CEO Survey said that lack of trust is a major threat to organizational growth.
 Unsurprisingly, lack of trust is also a threat to your travel program.

 If you want to have a travel program that allows travelers to take the trips they need, enjoy them, and complete them under budget, then trust is a major factor.
 Trust isn’t something that you build into only the travel program.
 It’s something you build into the whole company culture.